 Sitecore too collects analytics and provides applications to report on its data.
 Though, by default, Coveo Usage Analytics events aren’t recorded in Sitecore analytics, Coveo for Sitecore provides a mechanism that lets you send a Sitecore-formatted duplicate of Coveo-powered search interface events to the Sitecore xDB reporting database.
 This is achieved by adding two renderings to the Coveo for Sitecore search interface:

-Coveo for Sitecore leverages Sitecore analytics primarily for personalization purposes, as you will see in the upcoming relevance documentation sections.
+Coveo for Sitecore leverages Sitecore analytics primarily for personalization purposes, as you’ll see in the upcoming relevance documentation sections.

 Breakdown of the Content in This Section

-The content in this documentation section is divided based on the system (i.e., Coveo or Sitecore) in which analytics are recorded.
+The content in this documentation section is divided based on the system (that is, Coveo or Sitecore) in which analytics are recorded.

 The Coveo Usage Analytics Section

-The Add Custom Usage Analytics Metadata in Coveo for Sitecore article contains instructions on configuring the Coveo for Sitecore Analytics rendering to log custom metadata in search page events and on making this custom metadata appear in the Coveo Administration Console.
+The Add Custom Usage Analytics Metadata article contains instructions on configuring the Coveo for Sitecore Analytics rendering to log custom metadata in search page events and on making this custom metadata appear in the Coveo Administration Console.
 The Log View Events article contains similar information, but with regards to the Coveo Page View Analytics rendering.

 The Sitecore Analytics Section